Paradise High School basketball team gives hope to town hit by flames

 No one on the team or among the coaches and parents will deny that their dreams are audacious.

-Coach Cleek, 75, and in the last of his 52 years coaching, says his team’s season could be “totally storybook.”
-Nicholas Baker, the 6-foot-5 center who leads the team in rebounds and pre-game prayers called it “an opportunity you only get once in a lifetime.”
+Cleek, 75, in the last of his 52 years of coaching, says his team’s season could be “totally storybook.”
+Nicholas Baker, the 6-foot-5 center who leads the team in rebounds and pre-game prayers, called it “an opportunity you only get once in a lifetime.”
 He adds, “It may sound cliché, but I feel that way.”

 Many players drove through flames and terror